Vineethgm-Projects/FilmRave/README.md

 ## Features

-- Discover travel packages by destination, activity, and budget
-- Book tours with real-time price and availability updates
-- Save your favorite packages to a personal wishlist
-- Track tour progress with a live tour tracker
-- Chatbot assistant ("Travel Tom") for instant user support
+- Browse a collection of movies by genre, title, or popularity
+- Write, read, and rate movie reviews
+- Receive personalized movie recommendations based on watch history
-- Submit and view reviews and ratings from fellow travelers
+- Participate in real-time discussions and comment on reviews
+- Maintain a user dashboard with watchlists and activity summaries
-- Secure user authentication and role-based access
+- Secure authentication with role-based access control

 ---

 ## Why I Built This

-Planning a trip should be exciting—not stressful.
-But with fragmented information and impersonal tools, it often isn’t.
-**Explore Epic** simplifies the process by bringing all the essential travel planning tools into one place, offering users a smooth and personalized experience.
-From discovering hidden gems to tracking your tour in real time, this app is your smart travel companion.
+Traditional movie review platforms often lack a personal touch and interactive features. **FilmRave** aims to bridge that gap by combining robust technical architecture with a user-first design.
+The goal is to create a platform that fosters community engagement while delivering personalized content tailored to each user's preferences.

 ---

 ## Tech Stack

 ### Frontend

+- ReactJS
-- React.js
+- Axios
 - React Router
-- Axios
 - Bootstrap / Material UI (if used)

 ### Backend

 - Spring Boot
 - Spring Security
 - JPA / Hibernate
-- MySQL
+- MySQL or PostgreSQL

 ### APIs & Tools

-- RESTful API Architecture
+- RESTful API architecture
-- JWT-based authentication
+- JWT-based authentication and authorization
-- Google Maps API (if used for live tracking)

 ---

 ## Usage

-1. Register or Login to your account
+1. Register or log in to access the platform
-2. Search and filter travel packages by destination or activity
+2. Browse and search for movies
+3. Read and write reviews for movies
-3. Add packages to your wishlist for future planning
+4. Add movies to your watchlist
-4. Book tours with real-time updates
-5. Track your trip using the live tracker
-6. Review and rate after completing your trip
+5. Engage in community discussions and rate other reviews
+6. View personalized recommendations and dashboard statistics

 ---